hugoShaka/ansible-mailserver/docs/certs.rst

 ------------

 In case of internal communication we don't need our certs to be trusted by the usual PKIs (Public Key Infrastructures).
-We only need the cert to be trsuted by all of our servers.
+We only need the cert to be trusted by all of our servers.

 Each server will generate a CA (Certifiate Authority) and sign its certificates